 When tissue is removed from the body through a biopsy or cancer surgery, a pathology report is written.
 This report provides the results of the tests that were done on your tissue.
 You and the UPMC Breast Care Center team will use the findings in this report to plan your treatment.

-UPMC Pinnacle Breast Care Center understands that you may have never read a pathology report.
+UPMC Breast Care Center in Central Pa. understands that you may have never read a pathology report.
 We know that terms used in the report may be unfamiliar or the numbers may not make sense.
 The purpose of this section is to help you understand your pathology report so that you can make the best decisions about your care.

 Your pathology report will include personal information, such as your name, date of birth and address.
 You will also see information about where your tissue sample was taken from.
 The report will also discuss how your breast abnormality was found, by mammogram for example.

 Next, the report will discuss the diagnosis that the doctors were expecting before your tissue sample was tested.
 Your report will also describe the size, weight and color of the pieces of tissue that were removed.

 The following two parts of the report discuss what was found in each test of your tissue.
 These parts are the:

 The final part of your pathology report provides a short description of all the important findings in the tissue that was examined.
 This is the summary or final diagnosis.

 Within this section, you will find answers to specific questions about your breast abnormality including:

 To answer these questions, the pathologist will study what your cancer cells look under the microscope.
 The pathologist will also study the relationship of your cancer cells to the normal surrounding tissue.